chuanqisun/htmaa-2025/src/posts/final-project/index.md

 ## Quality Assurance

+The hardware issues from the previous week forced me to take a systematic debugging approach.
+I needed to diagnose why the microphone and speaker stopped working on my latest PCB.

-- To diagnose the microphone and speaker issues, I hooked up the logic analyzer and compared my current PCB with a previous design that is known working.
+I hooked up the logic analyzer and compared my current PCB with a previous design that was known to work.
+This side-by-side comparison would reveal any signal differences.

 ![Debugging with logic analyzer](../week-14/media/final-debugging.webp) **Using logic analyzer to debug I2S signals**

 In the working version, I observed signals on all I2S pins.
-The WS pin has an unexpected pulse every once in a while but I think that is a separate issue.
+The WS pin had an unexpected pulse every once in a while, but I suspected that was a separate issue unrelated to the current failure.

 ![Working version](../week-14/media/final-amp-trace-good.webp)
 **I2S pins all working in the good version**

-In the broken version, I observed broken signals on two pins:
+In the broken version, I observed broken signals on two pins.
+The BCLK and DATA lines were completely flat instead of showing the expected clock and data patterns.

 ![Broken version](../week-14/media/final-amp-trace-bad.webp)
 **I2S pins not working in the bad version**

-- Thanks to the logic analyzer, I pin-pointed the issue at the rivet via.
-The rivet had lost contact with the PCB
+The logic analyzer helped me narrow down the problem.
+I traced the signal path and discovered a break at the rivet via.
+The rivet had lost contact with the PCB, likely from mechanical stress during assembly.

 ![Testing via](../week-14/media/final-via-test.webp)
 **Testing via continuity**

-- I manually soldered rivet onto the PCB and the problem is resolved
+I manually soldered the rivet directly onto the PCB trace.
+This bridged the broken connection and restored the signals.

 ![Fixed via](../week-14/media/final-via-solder.webp)
 **Soldering rivet to its nearest trace fixed the issue**

-- Knowing the rivet issue, I reverted the trace to use the header pin and a through-hole via instead of rivet.
+Knowing that rivet vias could be unreliable, I updated my PCB design.
+I reverted the trace routing to use header pins and through-hole vias instead of rivets.
+This would be more robust for future builds.

 ![Milling PCB](../week-14/media/final-pcb-fabrication.mp4)
 **Re-milling the PCB with through-hole via**

-- Throughout my final project, I used 2.54mm female headers to decouble PCB design from electronic components.
-As a down-side, the headers have gone through many cycles of plugging and unplugging.
+Throughout my final project, I used 2.54mm female headers to decouple PCB design from electronic components.
+This modularity allowed me to swap parts easily during development.
+However, the headers went through many cycles of plugging and unplugging.
+The repeated mechanical stress made me nervous.

-- As an insurance policy, I reinforced all header joints with hot glue.
+As an insurance policy, I reinforced all header joints with hot glue.
 I have a hunch Neil won't like this because headers are fundamentally less reliable than soldered joints.
-But for me, the trade-off is worth it as the electronic components supply became increasingly scarce towards the end of the semester.
-I need to try my best conserving the parts.
+But for me, the trade-off was worth it.
+The electronic components supply became increasingly scarce towards the end of the semester.
+I needed to conserve and protect the parts I had.

 ![Reinforcing headers](../week-14/media/final-glue.webp)
 **Reinforcing header joints with hot glue**

-- I also noticed an improvement in my soldering skills.
+I also noticed an improvement in my soldering skills over the course of the project.
 I developed a habit of wetting the soldering tip with solder before touching the joint.
-This practice significantly improved heat transfer and resulted in cleaner joints.
+This practice significantly improved heat transfer and resulted in cleaner, shinier joints.
+Anyone wants Hershey's kisses?

 ![Compare solder joints](../week-14/media/final-compare-solder.webp)
 **Operator mk1 (left) vs mk3 (right) solder joints**

 ## Better Enclosure

+The early case prototypes used friction fit to hold the lid in place.
+This worked but required careful tuning of tolerances.
+Even a nicely fit lid could eventually loosen due to wear and tear.
+I wanted a more reliable closure mechanism.

-- I improved enclosure quality by introducing snap fit joints.
+I improved enclosure quality by introducing snap fit joints.
+Snap fits use a small flexible tab that clicks into a matching cutout.

 ![Snap fit on the lid](../week-14/media/final-adding-lock-tab.webp) **Adding snap fit tabs to the lid**

-- After adjusting parameters, I applied the same design to all the lids
+After adjusting parameters, I applied the same design to all the lids.
+Both the Operator and Switchboard now use matching snap fit mechanisms.

 ![Snap fit on all lids](../week-14/media/final-lids.webp) **All lids with snap fit tabs**

-- The case accommodates the snap fit tabs with small cutouts
+The case bodies needed matching cutouts to receive the snap fit tabs.
+I added small rectangular cutout on the case walls.
+The tabs click into these openings when the lid is pressed down.

 ![Case cutouts](../week-14/media/final-case-detail.webp)
 **Case cutouts for snap fit tabs**

+The snap fit design improved the user experience significantly.
+The lids now close with a satisfying click and stay securely in place.
+Opening is still easy thanks to a thumb notch I reserved on one side.

 Next steps: